Terminator 3: Rise of the Machines: Development

-Dimension Films, a division of Miramax, had agreed to purchase the rights that were owned by Hurd and also intended to buy Carolco's rights through the auction.
+Dimension Films, a division of Miramax Films, had agreed to purchase the rights that were owned by Hurd and also intended to buy Carolco's rights through the auction.
 However, a judge ruled against an earlier motion which stated that only an established studio should be allowed to bid for the Carolco rights.
 This allowed Andrew G. Vajna to participate in the bidding.
-Vajna had co-founded Carolco with Kassar, but left the company in 1989.
+Vajna had co-founded Carolco with Kassar but left the company in 1989.

 In September 1997, Cameron invited his friends Vajna and Kassar to see an early edit of Titanic, during which Vajna and Kassar learned that the Terminator rights were still available.
 That month, Mechanic discovered that Vajna had been quietly negotiating with the bankruptcy court to acquire the rights for himself and Kassar; the duo planned to form a new production company with Terminator 3 as its debut.
 During September 1997, Vajna signed a tentative $7.5 million agreement to purchase the rights, which were to be sold later in an auction scheduled for the following month.
 Mechanic was upset to learn of Vajna's agreement, having spent months in negotiations with Schwarzenegger, Cameron, and Hurd.
 Cameron was upset as well, as Vajna and Kassar had not mentioned their intention to buy the rights during their meeting days earlier.
 This would lead to the deterioration of their friendship.
 Vajna later said he was unaware that Cameron was already planning Terminator 3.
 Miramax dropped out of the bidding when Vajna raised his bid to $8 million.

 By October 1997, the budgetary concerns over Terminator 3 and Cameron's troubled post-production of Titanic for Fox led them both to abandon the Terminator project and not pursue the rights.
 Mechanic had asked Cameron if he wanted Fox to outbid Vajna, but Cameron decided he did not want to be involved in the project.
 Mechanic believed that Cameron was "only hanging in there at the end because of Arnold and quality control.
 It was something that Arnold always wanted to do again.
 Period.
 And Jim was more than happy to do it."
 Cameron gave his approval for Hurd and Schwarzenegger to make another Terminator film without him, although Schwarzenegger did not want to make the film without Cameron, and initially refused to star in the third film.